 Consider this: Approximately 92% of the top-prescribed medicines come from plants or fungi.1 A huge amount of medications are plant-based and there are numerous medicinal plants whose benefits we haven’t even studied yet.

 Learning about medicinal plants can decrease your dependency on the pharmaceutical industry, improve self-reliance, and possibly save your life in situations where traditional medicines aren’t available.

 There are too many medicinal plants to talk about them all here.
 If you are interested in learning natural medicine, Rosemary Gladstar’s Medicinal Herbs book (Amazon Link) is a great place to begin.

-In this post, I want to focus on a specific subset of medicinal plants: natural antibacterial plants.
+In this post, I want to focus on a specific subset of medicinal plants: natural antiseptic plants.
 These are the plants which can be used as a “natural Neosporin” for treating wounds and preventing infection.

 When Small Wounds Become Deadly

 Before we get into the top natural antibacterial plants, it is important to understand why antibacterial salves are so important – especially in backcountry or survival situations.

 When you get wounded, the body reacts by releasing white blood cells to the area.
 They cause the wounded area to become inflamed and form blood clots with platelets so the wound is sealed off from the rest of the body.

 Small wounds usually tend to heal on their own.
 However, this largely depends on whether you are able to keep the wound clean.
 If it gets dirty, infection inevitably occurs (as you’ve probably seen when a wound starts to ooze puss).